-- 2. In all zoning districts, freestanding solar collection systems shall be located a minimum of six feet from all property lines and other structures.
-When adjacent to single-unit residential districts or uses, freestanding solar collection systems shall be set back from shared property lines by a distance equal to the height of the solar collection system when it is fully extended. - 3.
-In single-unit residential districts, a solar collection system mounted on a structure shall not extend more than five feet above the highest point of the roof to which it is mounted and freestanding solar collection systems shall not exceed the height of the principal structure.
-In all other zoning districts, solar collection systems shall not extend more than five feet above the maximum height limit in the zoning district in which it is located. - 4.
-Restrictions regarding placement and location shall comply with all applicable state laws.
+- D: Additional Standards for Specific Accessory Uses and Structures - 2.
+In all zoning districts, freestanding solar collection systems shall be located a minimum of six feet from all property lines and other structures.
+When adjacent to single-unit residential districts or uses, freestanding solar collection systems shall be set back from shared property lines by a distance equal to the height of the solar collection system when it is fully extended. - In single-unit residential districts, a solar collection system mounted on a structure shall not extend more than five feet above the highest point of the roof to which it is mounted and freestanding solar collection systems shall not exceed the height of the principal structure.
+In all other zoning districts, solar collection systems shall not extend more than five feet above the maximum height limit in the zoning district in which it is - Restrictions regarding placement and location shall comply with all applicable state laws.